infracamp/infracamp/docs/mission/index.md

-# Mission <small>Improving development performance by know how transfer</small>
+# Mission <small>better software by sharing know-how</small>

-Software-quality largely depends on programming skills combined with the underlaying infrastructure.
+Software-quality largely depends on programming skills combined with the underlaying infrastructure/frameworks.
 This infrastructure is often mission-critical and should be safeguarded from single individual actions, bad judgement or commercial/political interest.